martinfernandezcx/NGINXAUTH/jwt-nginx-auth.md

 newman run postman/jwt-nginx-auth-tests.json -e postman/environment.json
 ```

+### Running the tests:

+To run the tests you can use npm run test:postman:cli, or import both files on postman and run it there as mentioned above.

 ## Conclusion

 Centralizing JWT validation in the proxy simplifies backend services, enforces uniform security, and keeps authentication logic out of each microservice.
 This pattern is ideal for architectures using distinct auth and business logic APIs.